 Historically, glacier mass balance models were based on the measurement of ice accumulation and ablation using stakes located along the central ice flowline of the glacier, with the assumption of a constant balance along the short transverse axis.
-While valid for valley glaciers where the main flowline length is much larger than the width, this strategy is unsuitable to polar glaciers (Barrand and others 2010).
+While valid for valley glaciers where the main flowline length is much larger than the width, this strategy is unsuitable to polar glaciers [5].

 A complete elevation map over the glacier basin area provides ablation and accumulation estimates.
 These estimates are not based on point data and are not assuming any constant effect of altitude.
 These are some of the drawbacks associated with measurements based on a few centre-line stakes that are not sufficient to scale the variety of situations observed in the various cirques located on the upper reaches of the glacier.
-Our purpose is to complement remote sensing and in situ datasets gathered during the Hydro-Sensor-FLOWS IPY programme (2006-2010) with historical digital elevation models (DEMs) and hence estimate the mass balance history from the first available record, 1962, to the latest measurement performed in April 2010.
-Due to the various sources and measurement methods, we wish to estimate how modern technology has improved the resolution in elevation mapping over the glacier surface, and discuss the evolution found in the literature from the statement that '.[...] it is a doubtful task to try to determine volume changes over periods of 10-12 years' (Haakensen 1986) to more recent work (Kohler and others 2007) which provides ablation rates from DEM subtractions only 2 years apart.
+Our purpose is to complement remote sensing and in-situ datasets gathered during the duration of this Hydro-Sensor-FlOWS IPY program (2006-2010) with historical digital elevation models (DEMs) and hence estimate the mass balance history from the first available record -1962 - to the latest measurement performed in April 2010.
+Due to the various sources and measurement methods, we wish to estimate how modern technology has improved the resolution in elevation mapping over the glacier surface, and discuss the evolution found in the literature from the statement that "[...] it is a doubtful task to try to determine volume changes over periods of 10-12 years."
+[6] to more recent work [7] which provides ablation rates from DEM subtractions only 2 years apart.
 Assessing older dataset accuracy is nevertheless mandatory if the long term evolution of glacier melting rate is to be understood.